Arifur4321/GISA/README.md

 ->parse_packet is another funtion also for decode the 16b service packet data but using fromhex .

-->At the end i also use a logic to run the code as long as the raspverry pi in drone fly.
+->At the end i also use a logic to run the code as long as the raspperry pi in drone fly.

 Requirements >